nafis-muktashid/learningJavaScript/README.md

 I was following Jonas Schmedtmann's Udemy course videos.
 These are the codes that I've learned until now.

-Most of the HTML and CSS files are taken from that course. only JavaScript files are developed by myself and copied for study purpose.
+Most of the HTML and CSS files are taken from that course. only JavaScript files are written by myself or copied for study purpose.

 *****